goldsilm/-weather-forecast/README.md

 # -weather-forecast
+# What
-This is a simple program about weather forecast in Linux.
+This is a simple program using C running on Linux system.
+Like this